Assistance programs Niagara County.

 Catholic Charities may also have funding.
 They have services that can help people in emergency situations.
 For example, if struggling with basic needs such as as rent, energy bills, food, prescription medications, housing costs and heating expenses.
 (716) 433-0246.

-Both housing and rental needs can be met as well from either a loan or maybe cash grant program.
+Both housing and rental needs can be met as well from either a loan or maybe cash grant program from DSS.
 For details on housing, discounted fuel, HEAP energy saving assistance for heating and cooling bills (call 278-8645), jobs, education and debt and financial counseling (278-8205), call a local center.
-Or for more information on any of these public assistance programs, click social social department Niagara County.
+Or for more information on any of these public assistance programs.
+Click more details social department Niagara County.

-The charity goes by the name of Rent/Mortgage Assistance.
+In some years, the Salvation Army runs a specific, government funded Rent/Mortgage Assistance Program.
+Funding is limited and it does not operate in all years.
 The phone number is (716) 434-1276.
 The non-profit agency can provide assistance with up to one month's rent or one month of a mortgage payment.

 Belmont Housing Resources for WNY focuses on housing, mortgage, and rent issues.
 The non-profit agency manages subsidized rental properties for the low income.
 In addition, they are a HUD Certified Housing Counseling Agency that provides both home ownership, foreclosure and rental counseling.
 Specifically, the services include reverse mortgage, pre-purchase, foreclosure prevention and mortgage default counseling.
 Learn more on HUD foreclosure help, or dial (716)312-8075.